rkk5603/BMMB852_Kelly/Week4/README.md

 ```
 Coding sequences account for about 18kb of 19kb, about 95% of the genome.
 ### 4. Find alternative genome builds that could be used to perhaps answer a different question (find their accession numbers).
 Considering the focus of the paper, think about what other questions you could answer if you used a different genome build.
 Other accession numbers: KJ660346.2, KR105345, KM233043.
 There are many assemblies within KJ*******, KR*******, and KM*******.
 This 2014 study compared viral genomes from individuals from 2004 to 2014 in Sierra Leone.
-There is an even older assembly from a sample from the 1976 outbreak in the Democatic republic of the Congo (GCF_000848505.1).  which could be used Comparison with this assembly could provide geographic and temporal information about the progression of ebola variants.
+There is an even older assembly from a sample from the 1976 outbreak in the Democatic republic of the Congo (GCF_000848505.1).
+Comparison with this assembly could provide geographic and temporal information about the progression of ebola variants.